code-423n4/2023-01-biconomy-findings/data/W0RR1O-G.md

 * The `assert()` function when false uses up all the remaining gas and reverts all changes made.

-* However, the `require()` function in solidity refunds all the remaining gas that we offered to pay ans reverts back all changes made in the contract.
+* However, the `require()` function in solidity refunds all the remaining gas that we offered to pay and reverts back all changes made in the contract.

 Affected code:
 * https://github.com/code-423n4/2023-01-biconomy/blob/main/scw-contracts/contracts/smart-contract-wallet/Proxy.sol#L16